futuregrid/rain2-donotuse/image/repository/README.txt

 -MongoDB
     Config example: __backend__="mongodb" __address__="localhost:23000"
     __backend__ indicates the MongoDB connection, it could be the address of the mongod process in a simple installation or the address of the mongos process in a distributed deployment (we recommend have mongos in the same machine that the IR server)
     Quotas and user managment Enabled.
 Commands only implemented in server side.
-First user added will be admin automatically.
+First user added will be admin automatically for free ;).
 Users MUST be equals to the system user.
 Users MUST be activated with setUserStatus

 -MySQL
    Config example: __backend__="mysql" __address__="localhost"